 Due to time constraints this will be more of an interactive demo, almost everything in these slides is in the GitHub repo so you can play along.

-For this workshop we are going to build an example command line application called send-it
+For this workshop we are going to build an example command line application called send-it for shipping of packages.

 The example code in these slides is typically truncated to omit things like import declarations for brevity, the full